Strychi8/Strychi8/README.md

 <!-- BREVE DESCRIPCION -->
 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 30px></picture> About Me

 I have a strong passion for technology and enjoy exploring new tools.
-Here's a little bit more about me
+Here's a little bit more about me:

 - 📚 I’m currently studying at [Universidad de Lanus](https://www.unla.edu.ar/)

-- 🌱 I’m currently in the race **Licenciatura en Sistemas**
+- 🌱 I’m pursuing a degree in **Licenciatura en Sistemas**

 - 💻 I’m currently learning **Python, Django and Django REST Framework**

-- ✏ I’m currently working on building my portfolio and contributing to a university project.
+- ✏️ I’m currently working on a university project and developing my personal portfolio.

 - 📫 How to reach me **tomas2000T@gmail.com**